 - Area refers to the size of the sealing face area.

 The amount of pressure on the flange sealing faces corresponds to the amount of force applied when tightening the flange assembly.
-Thus it is possible to regulate the pressure by adjusting the amount of effort that is exerted when assembling a flange.
+Thus it is possible to regulate the pressure by adjusting the amount of effort that is exerted when tightening the bolts during flange assembly.

-The sealing area of a flange cannot be as easily adjusted as the force.
-A larger sealing face requires more force to be applied for a given amount of pressure, compared to when using a smaller sealing face.
+The sealing area of a flange cannot be as easily adjusted as the force used during assembly.
+A larger sealing face requires more force to obtain a certain amount of pressure, compared to when using a smaller sealing face.
 The below example highlights this point, but without the use of units.